cryos/blog/content/post/room-break-in-nightmare-divi-aruba.md

 Maybe it was bad luck, and we know it could have been far worse.
 We are glad that our passports weren't stolen, and that we could get home.
 We are left feeling like the company isn't interested in making this right, and would rather see if they can ignore it.
 They were negligent, but we are also having trouble communicating with the police, and it has been suggested that without having signed something the officers who came out did not properly report the crime.

 I am not sure what other avenues we have open to us.
-I am posting this in hopes that others might have suggestions, and if nothing else you can learn from what happened, and hopefully Google will index it should you be searching for similar crimes in the future.
+I am posting this in hopes that others might have suggestions, and if nothing else you can learn from what happened to us.
+Hopefully Google will index this should you be searching for similar crimes in the future.
 Hopefully the Divi Resort company will compensate us, and apologize for their negligence in keeping me and my family safe.
 Hopefully the person answering the phone at the police station was mistaken, and the promised police report will be sent onto us soon.

-Be careful out there, I never planned for the possibility of anyone breaking into our room as we slept, and hadn't really secured anything.
+Be careful out there, I never planned for the possibility of anyone breaking into our room as we slept, and hadn't really secured anything overnight.
 We could have spread our cards and cash around a little, but at some point you have to place your trust in others, and hope that things turn out alright.
 It could have been far worse, they didn't get away with much, and we made it home.
-We are all pretty shaken, and having spent all our money on our worst vacation ever feeling sad to have been the victim of such a crime that leaves you feeling violated and unsafe.
+We are all pretty shaken, and having spent all our vacation budget on our worst vacation ever.

+We are feeling sad to have been the victim of such a crime that leaves you feeling violated and unsafe.

 [divi-dutch-village]: https://www.diviresorts.com/divi-dutch-village-resort-aruba.htm
 [divi-resorts]: https://www.diviresorts.com/